 ARTICLE X: Finance

 Sec.
-1: All checks issued by TCBJ must bear the signatures of the president and treasurer.
+1: All checks over $150 issued by TCBJ must bear the signatures at least two members of the executive board.

 Sec.
 2: The executive board must approve any purchase exceeding $100 and inform the general membership.

 Sec.
 3: The Twin Cities Black Journalists is organized exclusively for charitable and educational purposes under section 501 (c) (3) of the Internal Revenue Code.

 Sec.
 4: No part of the net earnings of TCBJ shall inure to the benefit of or be distributed to members, officers or other private persons, except that TCBJ shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth hereof.
 No substantial part of the activities of TCBJ shall be carrying on of propaganda or otherwise attempting to influence legislation, and TCBJ shall not participate in any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of these articles, TCBJ shall not carry on any other activities not permitted to be carried on (a) by an association exempt from federal income tax under Section 501 (c)(3) of the Code, or (b) by an association, contributions to which, are deductible under